sds-smith/next_portfolio/src/blog/Encapsulating_and_Abstracting_with_Custom_Hooks.md

 <p>This is a great use case for a custom hook to encapsulate all that logic around loading and error states and expose it for re-use.</p>

 <p>I first became aware of this pattern thanks to the `ApolloClient` library, which exports several hooks for querying GraphQL data.
 Front and center is `useQuery()`, which returns a `[ loading, error, data ]` tuple when invoked.
-My current project, another React application hosted in a Sharepoint environment, but one which I am creating from scratch and over which I have much more technical decision influence, seemed the perfect opportunity to develop something similar of my own.
+My current project, another React application hosted in a Sharepoint environment, but one which I am creating from scratch and over which I have much more technical decision-making influence, seemed the perfect opportunity to develop something similar of my own.
 I've since become aware that this may be a fairly common pattern.
-Other libraries, like `react-query` or `tanstack-query` offer this functionality with additional features like validation, but it's easy enough to develop our own custom hook, and doing so may reduce our dependency overhead a bit.</p>
+Other libraries, like `react-query` or `tanstack-query` offer this functionality -- along with additional features like validation -- but it's easy enough to develop our own custom hook, and doing so may reduce our dependency overhead a bit.</p>

 <p>Let's look at some code:</p>
 <p></p>